Freshrojek/FastAPI-test/README.md

 ### To test locally with Elastic Beanstalk
 - `eb local run --port 80` to run the environment locally
 - on another terminal: `eb local open` or go to `localhost:80`

+You should be able to go to the EB application management console, go to your environemnt and click the link it gives and yo should see your FastAPI-application